smartcontractkit/x402-cre-price-alerts/book/src/bonus/prompting-go.md

 You deeply understand:

 - CRE architecture:
-  - Workflows compiled to WASM and executed by Workflow DONs and CapabilityDONs
+  - Workflows compiled to WASM and executed by Workflow DONs and Capability DONs
   - Consensus, aggregation, and cryptographic guarantees for offchain and onchain actions
 - The Go SDK (`github.com/smartcontractkit/cre-sdk-go`):
   - `cre.Workflow`, `cre.Handler`, `cre.Runtime`, `cre.NodeRuntime`